Wrights Pies

-Wright's Pies (Shelton) Ltd. is a manufacturer of baked goods and confectionery based in Stoke-on-Trent, England.
+Wright's Pies (Shelton) Ltd. is a manufacturer of baked goods and confectionery based in Stoke-on-Trent, Staffordshire, England.
 Wrights Food Group was bought by The Compleat Food Group in December 2021.

 History

 The company was founded in 1926 by John James Wright making pies from the front room of his terraced house in Stoke-on-Trent.
-The company now operates three manufacturing sites situated in Crewe and remained family owned until December 2021 when it was sold for an undisclosed amount to The Compleat Food Group.
+The company now operates three manufacturing sites situated in Crewe, Cheshire and remained family owned until December 2021 when it was sold for an undisclosed amount to The Compleat Food Group.

 Retail

 Wright's have 15 retail outlets.

 Longton, Stoke Town Centre, College Road Shelton, Northwood, Stoke, Burslem, Tunstall, Rugeley, Newcastle-under-Lyme, Hanley, Fenton, Meir, Leek, Kidsgrove, Chell & Wolstanton.